-Powdery mildew is by far the worst disease house grapevines.
-It is THE disease for the vine on facades and walls because of a lack of aeration of the leaves, and it is manifested by a musty fungus that attacks the green parts of the stock.
-An appearance often means the end of the stock, wich is brought to it's knees by the parasitic fungus and can only produce ugly leaves and no fruit.
+Powdery mildew is by far the worst disease for house grapevines.
+It is THE disease par excellence for the vine on facades and walls because of a lack of aeration of the leaves, and it manifests as a musty fungus 'fabric' that attacks all green parts of the stock.
+An appearance often means the end of the stock, which is brought to its knees by the parasitic fungus and can only produce ugly, stunted leaves and fruit.

 (Uncinula necator / Oidium tucceri)

 Unfortunately, the culture of a grapevine on a house wall increases the risk of powdery mildew.
-When standing in the garden with a wire frame supporting structure the other diseases are more common.
-But facade and wall greening is our main topic, that's why at FassadenGrüns powdery mildew is our main concern!
+When standing in the garden with a wire frame supporting structure, the other diseases are more common.
+But facade and wall greening is our main topic-- that's why at FassadenGrün, powdery mildew is our main concern!

 The most common cause for powdery mildew is the choice of an incorrect variety.
-Old European grapevines (vitis vinifera) varieties, i.e. virtually all known historical wine varieties from Chasselas to Pinot Blanc are highly sensitive to powdery mildew.
-The disease was first observed around 1810 in North America, later in 1845 in an English greenhouse and shortly afterwards on other grapevines on house walls.
-It was probably brought in from North America, arrived in Germany in 1850 and almost killed European viticulture until sulfur was discovered as a treatment...
+Old European grapevine (vitis vinifera) varieties-- i.e. virtually all known historical wine varieties from Chasselas to Pinot Blanc -- are highly sensitive to powdery mildew.
+The disease was first observed around 1810 in North America, later in 1845 in an English greenhouse, and shortly afterwards on other grapevines on house walls.
+It was probably brought in from North America, arrived in Germany in 1850, and almost killed European viticulture until sulfur was discovered as a treatment...

-Historical European grape varieties are usually unsuitable for cultivation on walls and in private gardens, athttps://www.fassadengruen.de/?id=3015 the very least when organic gardening is a requirement with no sulfur treatments.
+Historical European grape varieties are therefore usually unsuitable for cultivation on walls and in private gardens, at the very least when organic gardening (thus avoiding any sulfur treatments).
 Selecting a resistant grapevine variety is the only way to prevent mildew and should be considered carefully first.

 Powdery mildew is a fungal disease caused by airborne spores that infest vines and other related species.
-A vital, vigorous grapevine may cope with infection by a few spores just like a healthy immune system can cope with a cold wave.
-But in the neighborhood of a heavily infected and "terminally ill" stock that spreads spores and exerts intense infection pressure, even strong and vital stocks will be contaminated and fail to withstand the disease.
-A distance of 100 meters to an infected vine stock is critical already.
+A vital, vigorous grapevine may cope with infection from a few spores just like a healthy immune system can cope with a common cold.
+But in the neighborhood of a heavily infected and "terminally ill" stock that spreads spores quickly, even strong and vital stocks will be contaminated and fail to withstand the disease.
+A distance of 100 metres from an infected vine stock is critical.
 It is crucial to quickly eliminate heavily contaminated grapevines, to protect all others in its vicinity!

-Water is a natural but weak antagonist of the fungus forming on the top of the leaves.
-Rain droplets mechanically damage the sensitive fungus mycelium, and internal absorption of water may also damage the fungus.
-This could explain why vines are particularly hard hit when they are cultivated on a house wall under an overhanging roots shielding the leaves from dew and rain.
-At the same time, this would also explain the effect of strange grandmother remedies to mildew such as diluted milk spraying: the water in the spray causes some kind of damage to the mycelium...
+Water is a natural but weak antagonist of the fungus which develops on the upper surface of the leaves.
+Rain droplets structurally damage the sensitive fungus mycelium, and internal absorption of water may also weaken the fungus.
+This could explain why vines are particularly hard hit when they are cultivated on a house wall under an eave/overhang where they are sheilded from dew and rain.
+At the same time, this would also explain the effect of strange 'grandmother' remedies like 'diluted milk spraying': it is the water in the spray that likely causes some kind of damage to the mycelium...

-The only real antidote available for private use however, is spraying the plant with sulfur net, several times a year and over the course of several years (maybe even forever), because the spores hibernate in the buds.
-Almost all insects in the vine stock are destroyed by sulfur, such as useful predatory mites etc..
+The only real antidote available for private use, however, is spraying the plant with sulfur several times a year and over the course of several years (maybe even for the entire lifespan of the vine), because the spores hibernate in the buds.
+Almost all insects in the vine stock are destroyed by sulfur, such as useful mites, etc..
 Always read the manufacturer's instructions before treating with sulfur!